-The Committee of Reference will also consider the scores of students just below the automatic qualifying score and may decide to admit one or more of these students from the waiting list provided that the Planned Admission Number (PAN) for the school is not exceeded
+The Committee of Reference will also consider the scores of students just below the automatic qualifying score and determine for each school the minimum score for the waiting list for that year.

 Places will then be offered in accordance with the admission criteria.